tox-rs/tox-human/src/groupchat_packets.md

 When a peer receives this packet then:

-- if `state version` is older than current version or (`state verseion` is same and PK differs) then
+- if `state version` is older than current version or (`state version` is same and PK differs) then
     - return.
-- send group chat invite request packet.
+- send conference invite request packet.

 ##### Peer info exchange (0x01)